 Step 3: Repeat.
 Continue with consistent home hygiene and regular dental checkups.

-If your gums show any of these symptoms, don’t hesitate to give us a call right away.
+If your gums show any of these symptoms of gum disease, don’t hesitate to give us a call right away.
+Our dental team is here to help you achieve your healthiest mouth possible!